Little Colorado River gorge in northern Arizona

 Backup water

-Greer and River Reservoir corridor
+Greer and River Reservoir area

 The Greer reach and Greer Lakes area are the main practical base for this report.
 Confirm whether you are on public access before stepping off roads or campground areas.